DrakeAxelrod/blog-post-service/README.md

-# blog-post-service
-Service that provides blog posts to my website https://www.draxel.io
+# service to provide blog posts